LoginRadius/engineering-portal/content/user-authentication-react-application/index.md

 date: "2020-12-10"
 coverImage: "authentication-main.png"
 author: "Versha Gupta"
-tags: ["Authentication", "LoginRadius", "React"]
+tags: ["Authentication", "LoginRadius", "React", "JavaScript"]
-description: "This article focuses on helping developers to learn how to integrate user authentication in React applications and also learn the basic principles of authentication with React."
+description: "This article focuses on helping developers learn how to integrate user authentication in React applications and determine the basic principles of authentication with React."

 ---

-To authenticate react applications, this guide uses LoginRadius API, which gives react developers a more straightforward way to add user authentication to react applications.
+This guide uses LoginRadius API for authenticating React apps.
+It provides React developers with a more straightforward way to add user authentication to react apps.
 To handle a lot of authentication implementation information, LoginRadius offers a high-level API.
-Using security best practices, you can now protect your response apps while writing less code.
+Using security best practices, now you can protect your response apps while writing less code.

 This article [focuses on helping developers](/react-hooks-guide/) learn how to integrate user authentication in the React application.
-To practice the following security principles, you can improve a starter React application:
+Practice the following security principles to improve authentication on React applications:

 - Add user login and user login.